mirthturtle/shimari-extension/README.md

 ### Features

-Discipline mode: Not allowed to start new Go game until last one reviewed.
-Resign burst: More visually stunning Resigns on OGS
+- Resign effects: More visually stunning Resigns on OGS
+- Discipline helpers: Not allowed to start new OGS games unless you've
+  - recently reviewed a game
+  - recently completed the Pregame Focus.

+More coming soon.